apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 CAS can now enable support for the [(ACME) protocol](../integration/ACME-Integration.html) using a certificate authority (CA) such as Let's Encrypt.

+### Gradle 6.8

+The CAS codebase is now using Gradle version `6.8` for internal builds.
+All plugins and build deprecation warnings are adjusted, fixed or removed to make for a smooth transition to version `7` as the next release of the Gradle build tool.

 ### Multifactor Trusted Devices via Redis

 [Multifactor Trusted Devices](../mfa/Multifactor-TrustedDevice-Authentication.html) and user